JacksonFurrier/Software-quality-and-testing/README.md

 1. Clone project, run command from cmd, or powershell
     cmd :  `git clone https://github.com/uCoach/authentication-api.git`
 2. Start IntelliJ and Import project from the directory you've cloned into.
+ * File > Project Structure > Project SDK.
+Set it to the installed root directory of your JDK ( 1.8.x mandatory )
+ * Project language level, set it to "SDK Default"
  * Click Import Project > "Create Project from existing sources" > Next > Next > Next > Next > Next > Finish
  * Double click on project name > Right-click on 'build.xml', "Add as Ant build file"
+ * On the Ant Build Window double click "install"
+3. Install Ivy IDEA and configure
+ * File > Plugins > Search in repositories for 'IvyIDEA' >> Click install and restart.
+ * Right click on "ivy.xml" > IvyIDEA > Resolve for all modules > Open Project settings > Ivy Settings set to "Use ivy default"

  * Right-click on build.xml -> "Add as Ant Build File"
  * Ant Build window -> "install"